Davigo-Studio/govigedit-docs-new/govigedit/guides/faq.md

 # Frequently Asked Questions

 This page doesnt have much on it right now because I can't think of any questions that people ask a lot.
-If you have anything you want to add to this page, ping SquirrelKiev.
+If you have anything you want to add to this page, ping enonibobble on the Discord.

 ## How do I create my own physics objects/rigidbodies?